ma-rc-in/WelcomeUApp/README.md

 # About the project

 This project provides an app for new students at Northumbria University.
-Completed as a team work project.
+Completed as a major team project in the final year of a bachelor's degree.

 # Authors